Table Of Contents

 I particularly enjoy the small specialty food shops that sell regional products and traditional sweets prepared using centuries-old techniques.

-Namba serves as one of Osaka's primary shopping and entertainment districts, centered around Namba Station with its excellent connections to other parts of the city.
+Namba serves as one of Osaka's primary shopping and entertainment districts, centered around Namba Station, and has excellent connections to other parts of the city.

 The area's department stores, underground shopping complexes, and street-level shops create a comprehensive retail environment that caters to every possible need and budget.